JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_8.md

 end
 ```

-And we build the animation just like before but with different endpoints for each dancing
+We build the animation just like before but with different endpoints for each dancing
 circle we created and then we apply it to each layer together with a scaling action so we don't make the video
 overly crowded.
 Finally we render it.